 If you want to be a good leader you have to learn how to talk about smell.
 But why?
-Smell can have a big influence on behavior and performance at a workplace.
+This post covers some recent work on coping with smell in leadership.
+Smell can have an enormous influence on behavior and performance at a workplace.
 No one can elude it.
 If smell violation occurs, it can lead to conflicts in teams which thereupon need to be appropriately dealt with by leaders.
 Furthermore, smell and the perception of it, as well as its cognitive processing, are very individual.
 That is why organizations often lack regulations in these matters.

 In a representative survey of GfK (Gesellschaft für Konsumforschung) more than half of the participants state that they do not dare address body scent in general or body-odor with their colleagues.
 On the other hand, two thirds of the respondents say that they would want their colleagues to inform them concerning these matters.
 Therefore it is inevitable for leaders to acquire the competence of how to adequately bring up the topic – even in front of Steve Ballmer, the former CEO of Microsoft, known for his sweaty performance.
 Thus, it is not longer surprising that body odor is also a hot topic in leadership trainings.